axbg/talks/sibiu-web-meetup/presentation/slides.md

 - A DataChannel can handle any data, and can be used to transmit raw media in situations when specialized decoding methods are needed

-- Each peer can handle 65534 DataChannels, and they can be opened and closed at any time, as negociation is not needed
+- Each peer can handle 65534 DataChannels, and they can be opened and closed at any time, as negotiation is not needed

 - The other steps of the connection process are the same